LuisTerceroIII/Simpson-Text-Game/README.md

 # SimpsonDialogGame
-Mini game written with python and pygame for a introduction programing class in UNGS
+Mini game written with python and pygame for a introduction programming class in UNGS